Preetinasibyan/PreetiSharma/README.md

 **Test Scope/Coverage Choice**

 Test cases should cover positive functional & negative functional flow and Error testing.
-I prefer to choose positive,negative abd error testing flow to make sure that system is able to handle all scenarios and does not crash.
+I prefer positive,negative abd error testing flow to make sure that system is able to handle all scenarios and does not crash.
-Also I wopuld like to run following all scenarios on Windows and Mac\linux to make sure that the application is compatible and no issues are seen howveer for my testing deliverable submission I tested it only on Windows.
+Also it will be good from coverage perspective to run following all scenarios on Windows and Mac\linux to make sure that the application is compatible and no issues are seen.
+Howver for my testing deliverable submission I have only tested it on Windows.

 **Pre conditions for all the following test cases**

 1 Environment should be set up for hash application.
 2 Port environment variable 8088 should be set.

-**Positive/Negative Functional Testing Scenarios**
+**Positive/Negative Functional Testing & Error Scenarios**

 1)**TC-1**
 Steps